Beagle Shedding

 Beagles have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Beagle's coat healthy.

-With a typical weight of 20-30 lbs and lifespan of 10-15 yrs, the Beagle requires thoughtful care tailored to their specific breed characteristics.
+Plan for 20-30 lbs of dog and 10-15 yrs of life with a Beagle — and plan for an ownership experience that rewards knowing the breed rather than treating it as generic.
 Originally bred as a scent-tracking and pursuit dog, the Beagle brings centuries of selective breeding into the modern home.

 Genetic Health Considerations: The Beagle breed has documented susceptibility to epilepsy, hypothyroidism, cherry eye.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.